Geontech/meta-redhawk-sdr/README.md

  * iVeia Atlas-I-Z7e
  * Several ZC702 -based designs

+ > Note: Only the presently-tagged version is supported by this repository, however we can support some earlier versions if required.
+Please contact us through our [website](http://www.geontech.com) if this is a need.

 Is my hardware supported?
 -------------------------
 The Yocto website provides a list of [Official BSPs][4] which include common hardware platforms like the Raspberry Pi, BeagleBoard, BeagleBone, NUC, Intel Atom, etc.